airyhq/airy/docs/docs/getting-started/deployment/vagrant.md

 After the bootstrap process finishes, it will download the Kubernetes configuration file to the local host machine under `~/.airy/kube.conf`.
-That file is required for the Airy Command Line tool (Airy CLI), in order to access the Kubernetes cluster where your Airy Core instance is running.
+That file is required for the Airy Command Line tool [Airy CLI](/getting-started/cli.md), in order to access the Kubernetes cluster where your Airy Core instance is running.
 You can also use that configuration file with the `kubectl` utility, for example:

 ```sh
 kubectl --kubeconfig ~/.airy/kube.conf get pods
 ```

+If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).

 ## Access the API